- Defining stress and burnout

 Causal locus: Internal vs External

 Internal explanations related to their situation or outcomes from factors coming from within oneself.
 E.g., Personality traits, ability, effort, attitude.

 A person who thinks their exhaustion is their fault due to their weakness will most likely experience a drop in self-esteem.
-If they consider the cause to be within their control, they are more likely to change by themselves.
+On the other hand, if they consider the cause to be within their control, they are more likely to change by themselves.
 E.g. if they struggle to use a new computer system or process, they will seek a training course (develop ability).

 External causes are related to our situation or the behaviour of others.

-A person who considers that their exhaustion is due to their managers’ poor decisions (external) regarding resource allocation, unrealistic deadlines, or cost-cutting, is associated with decreased organisational commitment.
-They might consider the organisation’s values are not in-line with theirs; they might feel less attached to the organisation and may even become cynical and even angry towards the organisation.
+A person who considers that their exhaustion is due to their managers’ poor decisions (external) regarding resource allocation, unrealistic deadlines, or cost-cutting is associated with decreased organisational commitment.
+In addition, they might consider the organisation’s values are not in line with theirs; they might feel less attached to the organisation and may even become cynical and even angry towards the organisation.

 Controllable vs Not controllable

 The degree of control the person has over what they are experiencing.
 Can they impact the cause directly themselves, or can they influence other people in control who can make a difference?

 Stable vs Unstable

 Stable (constant, permanent, or unchanging in the short term) vs unstable factors (variable or temporary, can change in the short term).
 A person who considers that the cause of their exhaustion as stable and not under their control is more likely to engage in depersonalisation and may even lead to them voluntarily leaving their job.
 Signs of this might include narrowing of attention, selectivity, risky choices and seeing colleagues and clients as objects with little consideration (due to decreased capacity) to their needs.